 According to Roland N. Stromberg’s, Redemption by War: The Intellectuals and 1914, The Regents Press of Kansas, Lawrence, Kansas, 1982, p.
 90, Europeans were swept up by similar sensations when warfare broke out, no matter which side they were on.

-Exaltation, spiritual awakening, transformation, deliverance from narrowness and pettiness, above all, a surge that reunites people of all kinds … plain folk with intellectuals, leftists with rightists, etc. The mysticism of a sacred union, an ecstatic revival of community, a union of hearts, the rally cry of Empire, a quickened pulse, a new strength and courage, a sense of brotherhood, a spirit of discipline and sacrifice, revolutionary ecstasy aiming at purifying the corrupt world by means of a great cleansing fire, revolt against a rationalized, mechanized society, escape from unhappy personal circumstances, unification with something monumental and historically important, the sexual emancipation of warriors, the temporary shutting up and permanent shutting down of those opposed to war, a fever, the salvation of Christianity (pick your favorite religion).
+Exaltation, spiritual awakening, transformation, deliverance from narrow pettiness; above all, a surge of reunification by people of all kinds … plain folk with intellectuals, leftists with rightists, etc. The mysticism of a sacred union, the ecstatic revival of community, a union of hearts, the rally call of Empire, a quickened pulse, a new strength and courage, a sense of brotherhood, a spirit of discipline and sacrifice.
+Revolutionary ecstasy aims to purify a corrupt world by means of a great, cleansing fire; revolt against a rationalized, mechanized society; escape from unhappy personal circumstances, unification with something monumental and historically important, the sexual emancipation of warriors, the temporary silencing of opposition to war and permanently shutting down that opposition; a fever, the salvation of Christianity (pick your favorite religion).
 Physical force charged with moral energy becomes like love.
-War brings out a religious feeling, even in the anti-religious; it is an apocalypse.
-The abandonment of scientific internationalism and objectivity, the triumph of emotion over reason.
+War brings out religious feelings even in the anti-religious; it is an apocalypse.
+The abandonment of scientific internationalism and objectivity; the triumph of emotion over reason.
 A search for heroism, nobility, unselfishness as well as adventure, danger and even death.
-The urge toward group solidarity and kinship, a newly felt connection between the individual and the entire nation, the comradeship of the trenches.
-War hammers the world into new shapes; it is existentially real: the enemy and the perils of war are very real, while peace is so abstract as to strip the individual of his identity.
+The urge for group solidarity and kinship, a newly felt connection between the individual and the entire nation, the comradeship of the trenches.
+War hammers the world into new shapes; it is existentially real: the enemy and the perils of war are very real while peace is so abstract as to strip the individual of his identity.
 Unity based on something simple, the common enemy.
-An ingathering of patriotic minorities into the mainstream, social harmony, solidarity, distributive justice, and salvation through suffering.
-The old rationales for war were necessity, duty and justice; in 1914, the “new” ones would become renewal, adventure and apocalypse.
+An ingathering of patriotic minorities into the mainstream, social harmony, solidarity, distributive justice and salvation through suffering.
+The old rationales for war were necessity, duty and justice; in 1914, the “new” ones became renewal, adventure and apocalypse.

-At least until the mass killings got serious, a few weeks later and nonstop for years thereafter.
+At least until the mass killing got serious a few weeks later and nonstop for years and decades to come.

 American citizens felt something similar after 9/11.
-Stromberg states that frontline soldiers retain such sentiments a lot longer than rear-area civilians who soak up standard peacetime alienation much more quickly.
-This may explain why veterans have such a hard time rejoining the civilian world with which they’ve lost touch while they endured direct contact with the crucible of war.
+Stromberg states that frontline soldiers retain such sentiments a lot longer than rear-area civilians who revert to standard peacetime alienation much more quickly.
+This may explain why veterans have such a hard time reintegrating with the civilian world they’ve lost touch with while they endured the crucible of war.

 This spiritual exercise will be very challenging.
-Learners must convince themselves of the righteousness of their cause, confirm their conviction through study, and convert everyone else through the purity of their actions.
+Learners must know the righteousness of their cause, confirm their conviction through study, and convert everyone else through the purity of their actions.
 The least trace of hypocrisy, weakness and hesitation in the reversal of these sentiments will jeopardize World Peace.

-Policy XVI and Especially for the Young: Protect their Eyes and Skin!
+Policy XVI and Especially for the Young Ones: Protect their Eyes and Skin!

-Please get your kids to wear high-quality sunglasses and shaded hats when they go outdoors!
-Have them wear long pants and long-sleeve shirts more often.
-They will thank you for this annoyance later, once their contemporaries go blind early on, or suffer from middle-age skin cancer.
+Please get your kids to wear high-quality sunglasses and shaded hats when they go outdoors, along with long pants and long-sleeve shirts.
+They will thank you for this annoyance later, once their contemporaries have gone blind early on, or suffered from middle-age skin cancer.

-Policy XVII and then Some: The Nose Is for Breathing; the Mouth, To Eat and Converse.
+Policy XVII and then Some: The Nose Is for Breathing; the Mouth, To Eat and Talk.

 Oxygen is a 100% lethal addictive drug: another waste product (like alcohol) of plants and cyanobacteria.
 The human body was designed to consume an absolute minimum of it by breathing sparingly through the nose.
-Unless we go for a run or some other vigorous activity, we take in too much of the stuff when we breathe through the mouth, which causes a cumulative lowering of vitality and thought.
+Unless you go out for a run or some other vigorous activity, you take in too much of the stuff when you breathe through the mouth, which induces a cumulative lowering of vitality and thought.

-Policy XVIII: When You Die, Look Up Jesus on my Behalf.
+Policy XVIII: When You Die, Look Up Jesus for me.

-I invite you to reincarnate into the lifetime of Jesus, learn therein what you will need to be saved, and pass from the Wheel of desire and death, directly to Paradise.
+I invite you to reincarnate into the life of Jesus, learn therein what you need to be saved, break free during His agony from the sticky-trap that is the Wheel of desire and death, and find yourself instantly in Paradise.

-Thus armored in life and with nothing left to fear from death, we should build PeaceWorld.
+Thus armored in life and with nothing left to fear, we should build PeaceWorld.

-Well, sister mine, that about sums things up from my point of view for the time being.
-You've made so many wonderful things happen, with such spontaneity and elegance, and without anyone’s say-so!
-Your achievements have surpassed most others’ I’ve witnessed.
-You have taken the best care you could of your children and as a result, they will grow up as best they can.
-Let’s hope our descendants – spiritual and genetic – flourish in ways we cannot even conceive.
+Well, sister mine, that about sums up my point of view for the time being.
+You've made so many wonderful things happen in your life with such spontaneity and elegance, without anyone’s say-so!
+Your achievements surpass most others’ I’ve beheld.
+You have taken the best care you could of your children and they will grow up as best they can.
+Let’s hope our descendants – spiritual and hereditary – will flourish in ways we can’t even imagine.